xsdk-project/MathPackagesTraining2023/_lessons/numerical_optimization_tao/lesson.md

 * Second-order optimization methods don't always achieve faster/better solutions.
 Sometimes "less is more".
 * When applications provide only function evaluations, PETSc/TAO can automatically compute gradients with finite differencing.
 * PETSc/TAO can also use finite differencing to validate application-provided gradients and Hessians.
+* Different types of constraints imposed on the problem can change the solution, introduce new local minima, or eliminate existing local minima.
+* PETSc/TAO implements methods that can solve problems with both bound, equality and inequality constraints.

 ## Further Reading